 The other fact to be mindful of is that Polyphony Digital is a studio that likes to take its time.
 GT5 slipped through the entirety of 2009, all the way until November 2010.
 Even then, it was further delayed from the beginning to the end of November, because the game missed its production date by mere days.

-As such, any rumor that GT7 will make it in time for the PS5’s launch should be taken with a grain of salt.
+Earlier in the year, however, there were many rumblings that GT7 was going to be a pillar of the PS5's early campaign.
 A little over a year ago, in April 2019, we received our first indication that GT7 could be a candidate for a PS5 launch title, alongside remasters of The Last Of Us Part II and Ghost of Tsushima, from an anonymous post on Pastebin.com (via GTPlanet), which has since been removed.

 Next Level Racing, a manufacturer of sim racing cockpits that also happens to be an official PlayStation licensee, posed a question to followers on its Instagram page on May 20, asking which racing game they were most looking forward to playing in 2020.
 The image Next Level shared showed logos for four games at the bottom: Automobilista 2, F1 2020, Dirt 5 and GT7.
 However, GT7 hadn't been officially announced at that time, nor had its logo, lending an impression that Next Level knew something fans didn’t.